aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheIamAuthenticationPlugin.md

 > [!WARNING]\
 > To preserve compatibility with customers using the community driver, IAM Authentication requires the AWS SDK for Python; [Boto3](https://pypi.org/project/boto3/).
 Boto3 is a runtime dependency and must be resolved.
 It can be installed via pip like so: `pip install boto3`.

 The IAM Authentication plugin requires authentication via AWS Credentials.
 These credentials can be defined in `~/.aws/credentials` or set as environment variables.
-All users must set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` and some users may also need to additionally set `AWS_SESSION_TOKEN`.
+All users must set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+Users who are using temporary security credentials will also need to additionally set `AWS_SESSION_TOKEN`.

 To enable the IAM Authentication Connection Plugin, add the plugin code `iam` to the [`plugins`](../UsingThePythonDriver.md#connection-plugin-manager-parameters) parameter.